MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 ::: moniker-end

-Note that you can always deploy a release directly to any of the environments in your release definition by selecting the **Deploy** action when you create a new release.
+Note that you can always deploy a release directly to any of the environments in your release pipeline by selecting the **Deploy** action when you create a new release.
 In this case, the environment triggers you configure, such as a trigger on successful deployment to another environment, do not